What is Holistic Nursing?

 What Is The Job Outlook and Salary For A Holistic Nurse?

-The US Bureau of Labor Statistics states that the job outlook for registered nurses is positive, with 26% expected job growth between 2010 and 2020.
-According to WedMD, the use of complementary and alternative medicine is on the rise, and this will likely lead to an increase in the demand for holistic nurses.
+The US Bureau of Labor Statistics states that the job outlook for registered nurses is positive, with 7% expected job growth between 2019 and 2029.
+The use of complementary and alternative medicine is on the rise, and this will likely lead to an increase in the demand for holistic nurses.

-Indeed.com’s salary information lists the average annual salary of a holistic nurse as $63,000, but a nurse’s salary varies depending on the job location, experience, education, employer, and other benefits.
+Median starting salary of entry-level holistic nurses is $53,736, while more experienced nurses with this specialty earn about $72,001.
+However, a nurse’s salary varies depending on the job location, experience, education, employer, and other included benefits.